ebu/cpa-auth-provider/doc/getting-started.md

 $ cd identity-provider
 $ docker-compose up --build
 ```
-*Note:If you're using ssh to git clone use: `git clone git@git.ebu.io:pipe/identity-provider.git`*
+*Note: If you're using ssh to git clone use: `git clone git@git.ebu.io:pipe/identity-provider.git`*

 Now you have 2 sample web servers on your machine.